cyverse/irods-adm/README.md

 ## Generating a report on data objects that need to be replicated

-The bash script `repl-report.sh` can be used to generate a report on the number and volume of data objects that need to be replicated.
+The bash script `repl-report` can be used to generate a report on the number and volume of data objects that need to be replicated.